vmware-archive/image-relocation/README.md

 The riff project also [experimented](https://github.com/projectriff/cnab-k8s-installer-base) with using this repository to create CNAB bundles which could relocate themselves (before duffle could do relocation).

+[sheaf](https://github.com/bryanl/sheaf) uses this repository to create OCI image layouts and to relocate images.

 ## Alternatives

 If this repository isn't quite what you're looking for, try: